joliva/XChatterPi/README.md

 ## Utilities

-ChatterPi now includes several utilities to help with setup and configuration:
+XChatterPi now includes several utilities to help with setup and configuration:

 ### Audio Analysis Tool
 Analyzes audio files to recommend threshold settings for jaw movement: